larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Yeah, we're looking at tape two and the first part connecting these circles here is a hack,
 I believe,
-by mikes pesner mikes pesner SPECINER, and I did contact my special are just recently and just advised him that this stuff was on.
+by Mike Speciner, Mike Speciner, SPECINER, and I did contact Mike Speciner just recently and just advised him that this stuff was on.
 (3:01)